 I employed a “content first” strategy with this project.
 Before even thinking about the site’s design, I conducted a full content analysis of the website at the time, including a page-by-page audit.
 Through this exercise, it was clear that there was way too much content on the website and that it was not adequately focused on the organization’s goal of philanthropy.
-I axed a number of irrelevant pages and redeveloped the site’s navigation to be more focused on giving.
+I deleted a number of irrelevant pages and redeveloped the site’s navigation to be more focused on giving.
 I created brand new top-level navigation items that answered the questions of how to give to the university, what to support, and why giving matters.
-Through an old-fashioned card sort, I determined which pages should fall under each navigation item.
+I led a card sort to determine the content for each navigation item.
 I then worked with the editorial team to get new content for these new pages.

-After the strategic decisions were made, there was also the work of building the templates, entering text, selecting and editing images, writing SEO descriptions and keywords, testing in various browsers and devices.
+After the strategic decisions were made, there was also the work of building the HTML templates, entering text, selecting and editing images, writing SEO descriptions and keywords, and testing in various browsers and devices.

 The site has changed significantly since then, but the website’s focus on philanthropy started with this version of the website.

 Below: The new homepage after the redesign.
 The site was reconfigured to answer three basic questions, why giving to ASU is important, what causes you can support, and how you can donate.

 The "Schools and Colleges" section once consisted of 12 individual pages, one page for each school.
 Research showed that these pages were not being frequented by visitors.
 On the new site, we condensed this to just one page, serverely reducing website bloat.
 This was just one example of research influencing changes to the website.